it-beard/evo-bot-go/.qoder/repowiki/en/content/Technology Stack & Dependencies.md

 ### Telegram Integration: gotgbot/v2
 The bot uses the `gotgbot/v2` library (version v2.0.0-rc.32) to interface with the Telegram Bot API.
 This lightweight, actively maintained library provides a clean abstraction over Telegram's update system, enabling event-driven handling of messages, callbacks, polls, and chat events.
 It supports long polling with configurable timeouts and handles deserialization of Telegram's JSON payloads into Go structs.

-### AI Capabilities: github.com/openai/openai-go
+### AI Capabilities: github.com/openai/openai-go/v2
-The `github.com/openai/openai-go` library (v0.1.0-beta.10) enables integration with OpenAI's API for natural language processing tasks.
+The `github.com/openai/openai-go/v2` library (v2.5.0) enables integration with OpenAI's API for natural language processing tasks.
 The bot leverages this for generating responses, summarizing content, and powering conversational features.
-The client uses the `o3-mini` model for chat completions and `text-embedding-ada-002` for embedding generation, supporting semantic search and context-aware interactions.
+The client uses the `ChatModelGPT5Mini` model for chat completions and `text-embedding-ada-002` for embedding generation, supporting semantic search and context-aware interactions.
+The updated client includes the ReasoningEffort parameter to control processing depth.

 ### Database Connectivity: github.com/lib/pq
 PostgreSQL connectivity is provided by the `github.com/lib/pq` driver (v1.10.9), a pure Go PostgreSQL driver that supports the `database/sql` interface.
 It enables secure, efficient communication with the PostgreSQL database, including connection pooling, SSL, and prepared statements.